The 5 Best Home Gym Flooring Ideas

 What is the Best Floor for a Home Gym?

-Well, that depends on what surface the flooring is going over and what kind of equipment and exercise routines you partake in.
+Well, that depends on what surface the flooring is going over and what kind of exercise equipment and routines you partake in.
 According to Men’s Health, it’s critical that all gym flooring surfaces are durable, have proper traction and have impact shock absorption.
 Otherwise, you run the risk of slipping, injuring yourself or incurring chronic joint pain.
 This buyer’s guide will help you figure out what the best home gym flooring is for your home.

 You can buy rubber flooring in rolls, mats or interlocking tiles in different thicknesses and sizes on Amazon.
 American Floor Mats has 4-foot x 6-foot rubber rolls for less than $100.
 Those looking to cover a larger area can check out RevTime’s 8-foot x 6-foot rubber floor mat for around $150.
 For interlocking rubber tiles, consider IncStores 23-inch x 23-inch interlocking tiles made from recycled rubber at $70 for four tiles.